|by Joe Bandy||Print Version|

 However, advising relationships also involve affective dimensions.
 Giving appropriate attention to them can ensure the advising relationship is more engaging, trusting, motivating, and productive.
 Here are a few of the affectively oriented strategies of advising that may be helpful.

 - Presence.
 Presence may be many things, but at its most practical it involves the simple acts of displaying openness to students’ interests and listening actively through focused attention and questioning that seeks to clarify or encourage reflection.
-While straightforward these can be difficult to realize in the busy lives of faculty, staff, and even students themselves, and therefore it may be necessary to schedule advising time and communicate clearly with students about mutual expectations for it.
+While straightforward, presence can be difficult to realize in the busy lives of faculty, staff, and even students themselves, and therefore it may be necessary to schedule advising time and communicate clearly with students about mutual expectations for it.

 - Empathy and encouragement.
 Advisees often can feel misunderstood or uncertain about the advising relationship or about how they are to get the most out of higher education, generally.
 They also may experience various forms of marginalization socially or academically that can leave students feeling fear or apprehension about advising.
-Therefore, it is imperative to offer empathy by expressing understanding, particularly any sharing any life experiences or common feelings that help advisees to see their experience as a part of a growth process.
+Therefore, it is imperative to offer empathy by expressing understanding, particularly any sharing of life experiences or common feelings that help advisees to see their experience as a part of a growth process.
 Indeed, adopting a growth-oriented approach to advising (assuming intellectual and personal capacities are not fixed but malleable) can empower advisees to see their own growth as, in part, under their control and encourage them to build their strengths (Dweck 2000).
 Similarly, helping students identify and develop their strengths in an asset-based approach – rather than focusing exclusively on weaknesses in a deficit-based approach – can support their sense of self-efficacy and -regulation.

 - Motivational strategies.
 Advisees, like students in classrooms, are motivated when they understand the value or meaningful application of their knowledge and skills.
 Therefore, advisers have a motivational role to play in communicating this value (Reynolds 2010), and in setting expectations and planning reflective assessment processes that can keep students accountable to their and institutional goals for their development.